Quick Take

 As with most crossbreed dogs, the Chiweenie can come with certain health concerns that every owner should prepare for.
 Luckily, the right breeding can minimize health concerns, and consistent vet visits can help to prevent or screen for these problems to keep their lifespan long.

-Hypoglycemia is a big concern among this hybrid dog, which is better known as low blood sugar.
+Hypoglycemia is a big concern among these hybrid dogs, which is better known as low blood sugar.
 The dog has a rather small stomach, which is inherited from the Chihuahua.
 Diabetes is another concern since it can develop with hypoglycemia.

 Temperament And Behavior